 Clearing a Dock

 Coming alongside is an extremely valuable skill that you’ll use time and time again as a sailor and certainly takes some practice.
-The flipside of that is leaving the dock, which is far more easy than coming alongside.
+The flip side of that is leaving the dock, which is far easier than coming alongside.
 You probably already had this in mind, so it should come as no surprise, however, there are some details to take into consideration when clearing a dock.

 Similar to when you came alongside, you’ll want to ensure you have maximum control over the boat while clearing a dock.
 This means you’ll want to engage using the engine of your sailboat and keep the sails down for the moment.
 Don’t worry, you’ll be putting up your sails soon enough.